 All Massachusetts residents are required to wear a mask while in a public place where they cannot socially distance themselves from others, according to a recent mandate by Governor Charlie Baker.

-As you walk around the grocery store or head to the pharmacy, you may see some people wearing gloves as protection against COVID-19 too.
+As you head out into public places, you may see some people wearing gloves as protection against COVID-19 too.

 But infectious disease experts warn that wearing gloves may actually do more harm than good for some.

 Many people wonder if they should wear household gloves for grocery shopping, but the Centers for Disease Control and Prevention (CDC) does not recommend non-healthcare workers wear gloves at all.

 The CDC recommends: